solnikhil/minecraft-server-optimization/README.md

 Remember to always backup your configurations before making changes.
 Server optimization is an ongoing process, so continually monitor your server's performance and adjust settings as needed.

+## MONITORING AND TROUBLESHOOTING

+Continuous monitoring and troubleshooting are crucial for maintaining an optimized Minecraft server.
+Here are some tools and techniques to help you keep your server running smoothly:

+1. **Timings Reports**: Use `/timings report` in-game or console to generate a detailed report of server performance.
+This helps identify plugins or areas of the game causing lag.

+2. **Spark Profiler**: If installed, use `/spark profiler` to get more detailed performance analysis, including CPU usage breakdowns.

+3. **Console Logging**: Regularly check your server console for warnings, errors, or unusual messages that might indicate performance issues.

+4. **Performance Monitoring Plugins**: Consider using plugins like LagMonitor or ServerStats to get real-time performance data.

+5. **External Monitoring Tools**: Use external monitoring services like UptimeRobot to keep track of your server's availability.

+6. **Regular Performance Audits**: Schedule regular audits of your server's performance, checking things like TPS (ticks per second), memory usage, and CPU load.

+## BEST PRACTICES FOR ONGOING MAINTENANCE

+To keep your Minecraft server optimized over time, consider the following best practices:

+1. **Regular Updates**: Keep your server software, plugins, and Java runtime up to date to benefit from the latest optimizations and security patches.

+2. **Plugin Management**: Regularly review your plugins.
+Remove any that are no longer needed, and look for lighter alternatives to heavy plugins.

+3. **World Management**:
+   - Regularly prune unused chunks to keep world sizes manageable.
+   - Consider using a world border to limit world size.
+   - Periodically reset resource-intensive dimensions like The End or The Nether.

+4. **Backup Strategy**: Implement a robust backup strategy to protect against data loss and allow for quick recovery in case of issues.

+5. **Player Education**: Educate your players about lag-inducing behaviors (like creating overly complex redstone contraptions) and server-friendly practices.

+6. **Scheduled Restarts**: Implement scheduled server restarts (e.g., daily) to clear memory and reset any accumulated issues.

+7. **Performance-Based Decisions**: Make gameplay decisions with performance in mind.
+For example, limit the use of entities as decorations or the complexity of automatic farms.

+8. **Scalability Planning**: Plan for scalability.
+As your server grows, be prepared to upgrade hardware or optimize further.

+9. **Community Feedback**: Encourage your community to report performance issues and consider their feedback in your optimization efforts.

+10. **Stay Informed**: Keep up with the latest Minecraft server optimization techniques by following relevant forums, blogs, and community discussions.

+## CONCLUSION

+Optimizing a Minecraft server is an ongoing process that requires attention to detail, regular maintenance, and a willingness to adapt to changing conditions.
+By implementing the configurations and practices outlined in this guide, you'll be well on your way to running a smooth, efficient Minecraft server.

+Remember that every server is unique, with its own set of plugins, player behaviors, and hardware limitations.
+Use this guide as a starting point, but don't be afraid to experiment and find the perfect balance for your specific server.

 ## Credits

 - Maddy Miller - https://madelinemiller.dev/blog/